 Office interior elements

-The interiors of office buildings are often refurbished after barely 10 years - with a change of tenant, for example.
-These projects release significant quantities of reusable materials such as modular partitions and suspended ceilings.
-At the present time, these products are rarely recovered; the number of operators responsible for the reuse of such materials can be counted on the fingers of one hand.
-However, it seems likely that this activity will expand in the future.
+The interiors of office buildings are often refurbished frequently, typically after less than 10 years – with a change of tenant, for example.
+These operations release significant quantities of potentially reusable materials such as modular partitions and suspended ceilings.
+At the present time, some companies are specialising in the salvage of materials such as modular partitions walls, raised floor systems, suspended ceilings, carpet tiles...

-modular partitions and doors that are part of the system.
-Glass partitions, in particular, are recovered due to their higher value.
+- modular partitions and doors that are part of the system.

-For generic elements, the recorded prices are usually ~50% of the price of the new equivalent.
+For generic elements, the recorded prices in Belgium, the Netherlands and France are usually ~50% of the price of the new equivalent.

 For more characteristic elements, the prices can be higher.

 Since 2003, a European standard (EN 12600) requires the use of glass meeting higher resistance classes for partitions made entirely of glass.
 The standard became fully applicable in the different Member States during the following years.
 When dealing with a glass partition system dating from this period or earlier, you should check the resistance class of the glass.
 If necessary, a handrail should be provided, or the glass should be strengthened using transparent protective film.